 In the All Queries list, click .

-- Click a query.
+Click a query.

-To create a copy of a query (created by you or someone else), you can fork it.
-To fork a query, click the vertical ellipsis at the top-right of the query editor and select Fork:
+To create a copy of a query (created by you or someone else), click the kebab context menu for the query and click Clone:

 This tab does not show scheduled executions.

-- Select Download as [CSV | TSV | Excel] File.
+Select Download as [CSV | TSV | Excel] File.

 If you cannot download a query, your administrator has disabled download for your Databricks SQL instance.

-The query editor has Auto Complete, which makes writing queries faster.
-Auto Complete can complete schema tokens, query syntax identifiers (like
+The SQL editor has live autocomplete, which makes writing queries faster.
+Live autocomplete can complete schema tokens, query syntax identifiers (like

 JOIN), and the titles of query snippets.

-Auto Complete is enabled by default unless your database schema exceeds five thousand tokens (tables or columns).
+Live autocomplete is enabled by default unless your database schema exceeds five thousand tokens (tables or columns).